D-Kumar19/Book-Bliss/README.md

-# EnchantLibrary: Elevate Your Reading Experience
+# Book Bliss: Elevate Your Reading Experience

-Welcome to **EnchantLibrary**, where every page turn opens a new adventure!
-Dive deep into the endless ocean of books with EnchantLibrary, your digital companion in the quest for knowledge, entertainment, and beyond.
+Welcome to **Book Bliss**, where every page turn opens a new adventure!
+Dive deep into the endless ocean of books with Book Bliss, your digital companion in the quest for knowledge, entertainment, and beyond.
 Why juggle through stacks or wait in line when a world of books awaits at your fingertips?
-Embark on your reading journey with EnchantLibrary and transform the way you read.
+Embark on your reading journey with Book Bliss and transform the way you read.

 ## 📚 Features

-With EnchantLibrary, immerse yourself in a seamless reading experience tailored just for you.
+With Book Bliss, immerse yourself in a seamless reading experience tailored just for you.
 Here's what sets us apart:

 - **Personalized Profiles**: Register effortlessly and tailor your reading space to your preferences.
 - **Rent and Return with Ease**: Bid adieu to overdue worries with our streamlined book rental and return process.